Reconnaishawnce/Red-Team/README.md

 Technology companies, banks, government agencies, energy companies, consultants, and many companies that protect critical assets, work in high-risk environments, or simply want to have industry leading security all conduct physec red teaming.

+1) Corporate/Physical Security Red Team Job Descriptions
+2) Red Team Resources & Links
-1) Types of red teams (consultant, hybrid, in-house, etc.)
+3) Types of red teams (consultant, hybrid, in-house, etc.)
-2) Type of Red Teaming (decisions, cyber, hardware, physical sec. etc)
+4) Type of Red Teaming (decisions, cyber, hardware, physical sec. etc)
-3) LOAs
+5) LOAs
-4) JDs
+6) JDs
-5) Red Team Proposal
+7) Red Team Proposal
-6) Red Team Report
+8) Red Team Report
-7) Vulnerability Tracking
+9) Vulnerability Tracking
-8) Threat Modeling
+10) Threat Modeling
-9) Communicating Findings to Leadership
+11) Communicating Findings to Leadership
-10) Notable Finds (that shouldn't get fixed)
+12) Notable Finds (that shouldn't get fixed)
-11) Safety and Security Considerations (and a template of how to include it)
+13) Safety and Security Considerations (and a template of how to include it)
-12) Key Resources
+14) Key Resources
-13) Red Team Analysts
+15) Red Team Analysts
-14) Key Partners (standards, design, technology, other RTs)
+16) Key Partners (standards, design, technology, other RTs)
-15) Partnering with other RTs
+17) Partnering with other RTs
-16) Scoping your red team
+18) Scoping your red team
-17) Tools
+19) Tools
-18) Ethics of Social Engineering
+20) Ethics of Social Engineering
-19) Legal Implications
+21) Legal Implications
-20) Red Teaming in Security Standards (ISO, COBIT, etc.)
+22) Red Teaming in Security Standards (ISO, COBIT, etc.)
-21) 12 Steps to Starting a Red Team
+23) 12 Steps to Starting a Red Team
-22) Deciding what type of red team your company needs (in house, consultant, SMEs in fields, etc.)
+24) Deciding what type of red team your company needs (in house, consultant, SMEs in fields, etc.)
-23) Red Team Vendors (Folks I know, folks I'm aware of, etc.)
+25) Red Team Vendors (Folks I know, folks I'm aware of, etc.)
-24) Who to tell before a red team (and producing a communications plan to proactivly address destractors and answer questions)
+26) Who to tell before a red team (and producing a communications plan to proactivly address destractors and answer questions)

 <br/>